Homogeneous division polynomials for Weierstrass elliptic curves: Introduction

 \subsubsection{Overview}

 In \autoref{const_sect_defn}, we define Weierstrass curves over arbitrary schemes, and give some properties of them that we will use throughout this paper.
 In \autoref{const_sect_generic}, we describe the construction of $\alpha_n$, $\beta_n$, $\gamma_n$.
-In \autoref{const_sect_main}, we state the main theorem. \autoref{const_sect_generic} and \ref{const_sect_main}, as well as the summary of \autoref{const_sect_defn}, should be accessible for anyone with some basic knowledge about elliptic curves over fields and commutative algebra.
+In \autoref{const_sect_main}, we state the main theorem. \autoref{const_sect_generic} and \ref{const_sect_main}, as well as the summary of \autoref{const_sect_defn}, should be accessible for anyone with some basic knowledge of commutative algebra and of elliptic curves over fields.

-In \autoref{univ_sect_smooth}, we consider multiplication by $n$ on smooth Weierstrass curves, by reducing to the {\em universal smooth Weierstrass curve} and use the Theorem of the Cube to show the existence of three homogeneous polynomials of degree $n^2$ defining multiplication by $n$ on smooth Weierstrass curves.
+In \autoref{univ_sect_smooth}, we consider multiplication by $n$ on smooth Weierstrass curves, by reducing to the {\em universal smooth Weierstrass curve} and use the Theorem of the Cube to show the existence of three homogeneous polynomials of degree $n^2$ defining multiplication by $n$.
 We compare these polynomials with $\alpha_n$, $\beta_n$, $\gamma_n$, and show that they are the same.
 In \autoref{univ_sect_sing}, we show that $\alpha_n$, $\beta_n$, $\gamma_n$ in fact define multiplication by $n$ on all Weierstrass curves, using the fact that they do so on the universal smooth Weierstrass curve.

 Finally, in \autoref{moduli_sect_moduli}, we apply the main result for smooth Weierstrass curves, to obtain the aforementioned explicit description of the moduli space of elliptic curves $E$ together with an embedding of $\bb Z/n\bb Z$ into $E$.